angular/angular/aio/content/tutorial/toh-pt0.md

 ## Create a new workspace and an initial application

-You develop apps in the context of an Angular [workspace](guide/glossary#workspace).
+You develop applications in the context of an Angular [workspace](guide/glossary#workspace).
 A workspace contains the files for one or more [projects](guide/glossary#project).
 A project is the set of files that comprise an app, a library, or end-to-end (e2e) tests.
 For this tutorial, you will create a new workspace.

 To create a new workspace and an initial app project: